 In March 2020, the World Health Organization declared COVID-19 a pandemic.
-Since that time, we have monitored the impact of COVID-19 on our caregivers and support personnel, our patients and their families, and our referral sources.
-We adapted our operations as necessary to best protect our people, comply with applicable state and federal mandates, serve our patients and our communities, and also invested in technology and equipment that allows support personnel to provide, on a remote basis, seamless functionality and support to our clinicians who continue to care for our patients.
-The direct effects on our business of the pandemic have significantly lessened since the first quarter of 2022, and the Public Health Emergency associated with COVID-19 is currently set to expire on May 11, 2023.
+We continue to monitor the impact of COVID-19 on our caregivers and support personnel, our patients and their families, and our referral sources.
+We have adapted our operations as necessary to best protect our people and serve our patients and our communities.
+We continue to take precautions to protect the safety and well-being of our employees and patients by purchasing and delivering additional supplies of personal protective equipment and COVID-19 testing kits ("PPE") and other medical supplies to branches and regional offices across the country as necessary.
+We have also invested in technology and equipment that allows support personnel to provide, on a remote basis, seamless functionality and support to our clinicians who continue to care for our patients.
+The majority of our employees at our corporate support offices in Georgia, Texas and Arizona continue to work remotely.